Livingstone Formulation

 The Livingstone Formulation is the manner of responding to an accusation of antisemitism with the counter-claim that the complainant is weaponizing antisemitism to suppress criticism of Israel.
 The term was invented by British sociologist David Hirsh after an incident involving former London mayor Ken Livingstone.
 The Livingstone Formulation has been described as a common retort to allegations of antisemitism, particularly on the political left, and has been criticized as dishonest and propagating antisemitic stereotypes about Jewish power and deceit.

 Definition

 In 2005, sociologist David Hirsh coined the term "the Livingstone Formulation" for "responding to an accusation of antisemitism with a counter-accusation of Zionist bad faith".
-The concept is named for former London mayor Ken Livingstone, who said "the accusation of antisemitism has been used against anyone who is critical of the policies of the Israeli government" after he was called antisemitic for saying a Jewish journalist behaved like "a German war criminal".
+The concept is named for former London mayor Ken Livingstone, who wrote in an op-ed for The Guardian in March 2006 after he was called antisemitic for saying a Jewish journalist behaved like "a German war criminal":

+Some time before this incident was blown up out of all proportion, the Board of Deputies asked to meet me to urge me to tone down my views on the Israeli government.
+For far too long the accusation of anti-semitism has been used against anyone who is critical of the policies of the Israeli government, as I have been.
+Even Tony Blair was recently described as a "common anti-semite" in an Israeli newspaper.
+Being Jewish is no defence from this charge.
+The famous Israeli conductor and pianist Daniel Barenboim was recently denounced by an Israeli minister as "a real Jew hater, a real anti-semite".
+Antony Lerman, director of the Institute for Jewish Policy Research, has said that equating criticism of Israel policies with anti-semitism "drains the word anti-semitism of any useful meaning".

 David Hirsh characterizes the Livingstone Formulation's key elements as follows: